luduscybersecurity/dgen/README.md

-# kenobe
+# yarg
-Text based report generation tool for pentester types (because what kind of pentester wants to write reports in a browser)
+yarg (yet another report generator) is a text based report generation tool by pentesters for pentesers (and pirates).